 THE KING OR STRIDER is the king who lost all and has to be restored to his rightful heritage.
-He is also the messenger between the conscious and unconscious aspects of a woman’s personality, and in THE ZEBRA-FISH, he is the sangoma at the edge of the water who has the vision that has to be conveyed to the conscious personality.
+In THE ZEBRA-FISH, he is the sangoma at the edge of the water who has the vision that has to be conveyed to the conscious personality.

 THE MULBERRY WOMAN is born from the tree, from her ear, for I am born through hearing myself.
 Yet, she is also the tree.
 She goes down into the underworld, she suffers it through, and brings new growth with the new spring.
 She goes up and down, restoring the lost connection between above and below, overbridging the divide.

 THE BRIDGE is the end of a time, as opposed to the dawn of a new period in THE ZEBRA-FISH.
 The stones are a collective sacred place; one has to claim back one’s own sacred stone, one’s connection to life.
 That is the bridge.
 It is also the place of the Mother, of death and birth, for through self-acceptance, the boat, the vehicle and vessel of the process, may become the boat of the vagina and birth.
 The middle stone is the middle way.

 THE WAY is the seeking and the struggle, the restoring of the relationship to the mystery of one’s own life.
 Eventually one may find that one’s modern life is contained by an ancient myth of death and becoming, the process of individuation.
 A meaningful worldview may contain one’s suffering and pain, allowing one to see oneself and one’s problems from a different more objective standpoint.